6 Life Changing Leadership LessonsJun 28, 2020

 - Switch: How to change things when change is hard- Chip and Dan Heath

-So, with all of these beliefs in mind… what image did I end up choosing to represent my beliefs on leadership?
+With all of these beliefs in mind… which image did I end up choosing to represent my beliefs on leadership?

-Firstly, it’s a team event: curlers can only succeed if every person on the team does their part and does it well.
+Firstly, curling is a team event: curlers can only succeed if every person in the team does their part and does it well.

-Secondly, the leader collaboratively creates a vision with the team for where they would like the sliding stone thingy to go and then they work as a team to get there.
+Secondly, the leader collaboratively creates a vision with the team for where they would like the sliding stone thingy to go and then guides the team to work together to get there.
 Everyone on the team has to be crystal clear about the direction.
 Good and ongoing communication is a must.

 Thirdly, the leader pushes the stone thingy off ahead of the others before pulling back behind them and supporting them to do their best and maintain alignment with the vision.
 It’s not about the leader charging ahead and clearing a path for the followers, or the leader doing all the work for them.
 It’s about empowering the team and helping everyone to be their best for the good of the whole team.

-A few months later I was awarded the $50,000 Lindsay Thompson Fellowship, giving me access to education systems, schools, people and departments around the world.
+I was awarded the $50,000 Lindsay Thompson Fellowship a few months later, giving me access to education systems, schools, people and education departments across the whole world.

 - Travelling 1 globe.